AdvancedCustomFields/docs/fields/date-time-picker.md

 ```

 ### Save as unix timestamp
 This example demonstrates how to change the value saved from the standard ‘Y-m-d H:i:s’ string to a unix timestamp number.
-This may be necessary to maintain compatibility with 3rd party date time picker fields.
+This may be necessary to maintain compatibility with third party date time picker fields.
 ```
 <?php

 add_filter('acf/update_value/type=date_time_picker', 'my_update_value_date_time_picker', 10, 3);

 function my_update_value_date_time_picker( $value, $post_id, $field ) {
 	return strtotime( $value );
 }

 ?>